MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/device-mode/index.md

 <!-- ------------------------------ -->
 #### Mobile Device Viewport Mode

-To simulate the dimensions of a specific mobile device, select the device from the **Device** list.
+To simulate the dimensions of a specific mobile device, select the device from the **Device** list:

 ![The Device list](./index-images/device-toolbar-device-list.png)